agis/multi_io/README.md

 Depending on the method called, it forwards operations to the underlying objects.

-This is useful, for example, when one wants to duplicates writes to STDOUT, a file and a socket.
-Another use case is for when wants to read from those
+This is useful, for example, when one wants to duplicate writes to STDOUT, a file and a socket.
+Another use case is for when one wants to read from those.

 Status